 Any additional context that explains its mission and characteristics that is not fully captured by the standardised contextual data outlined in the Contextual data and metrics section.
 This could include aspects such as mission, collaborative provision or knowledge exchange activity (DfE 2016, 41).

 The DfE encouraged universities to provide explicit statements of their mission in order to support the judging process.
-Whether for purposes of accountability or to better connect with stakeholders, mission and value statements are essentially performative in nature and represent what Henkel describes as universities’ incorporation ‘into national drives for efficiency and productivity that have triggered the adoption of new public management in other public sector organisations’ (1997, 135).
+Whether for purposes of accountability or to better connect with stakeholders, mission and value statements are essentially performative in nature and represent what Henkel describes as universities’ incorporation ‘into national drives for efficiency and productivity that have triggered the adoption of new public management in other public sector organisations’ (Henkel 1997, 135).
 Davies and Glaister questioned whether the seemingly necessary adoption of such statements was seen by universities as a chance to develop a genuine sense of purpose or whether it was in reality driven by these external requirements (1996).

 Existing research into (specifically) the explicit values of universities is somewhat limited, at least in England.
 Altintaş and Kavurmaci conducted a similar study of value statements from Turkish universities which found that academic freedom and research were particularly prevalent across the institutions they looked at (2018, 310) – suggesting that liberal values remain important in Turkey, although moral-ethical statements were the most common (relating to issues of human rights, respect and diversity) – crossing into what Macfarlane describes as ‘social(ist) values’ (2017).